Vamsi0069/Interview-Question/Kubernetes/FAQ_Kubernetes_Interview_Questions.md

   ```
 * Check for wrong image, env issues, or missing files/configs.

 ### 45. What are LimitRange and ResourceQuota?

 * LimitRange: Sets default/min/max CPU/memory per pod/container.
 * ResourceQuota: Enforces limits on total resource usage in a namespace.

+### 46. What is pdb in k8s?

+In Kubernetes (k8s), PDB stands for Pod Disruption Budget.

+A Pod Disruption Budget (PDB) is a Kubernetes resource that ensures a minimum number or percentage of pods in a replicated application remain available during voluntary disruptions.

+* Why Use a PDB?
+Without a PDB, Kubernetes might evict too many pods at once, possibly causing application downtime.
+A PDB helps maintain application availability during routine operations.

+### 47.